MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 The notebook example walks you through how to:
 * Create and run a linear model locally

-* Authenticate with Machine Learning Server
+* [Authenticate with Machine Learning Server](how-to-authenticate-in-python.md) from your Python script

-* Publish the model as a Python web service on Machine Learning Server
+* Publish the model as a Python web service to Machine Learning Server

-* Examine, test, and consume the service
+* Examine, test, and consume the service in the same session

 * Delete the service

 ### &#9658; [**Download the Jupyter notebook to try it out**](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/operationalize/Quickstart_Publish_Python_Web_Service.ipynb).

->[!IMPORTANT]
->Use the correct login details for your configuration when trying the notebook.
-Authentication is covered [in this article](how-to-authenticate-in-python.md).

 ## Next steps

 After it has been deployed, the web service can be:

-+ Consumed directly in Python by another data scientist for testing purposes, for example
++ [Consumed directly in Python by someone else](how-to-consume-web-services.md) for testing purposes See an example in [this Jupyter notebook](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/operationalize/Explore_Consume_Python_Web_Services.ipynb).

 + [Integrated into an application by an application developer](../how-to-build-api-clients-from-swagger-for-app-integration.md)  using the  Swagger-based .JSON file produced when the web service was published.